 Monday August 25……Day 14

 For the two nights Oliver was in the hospital we went a few miles down the road.
 On the first morning we woke up in the Black Hills wilderness to a field of prairie dogs.
 That’s one of the good (and bad) things about travelling at night, you have no idea where you are or what’s around.
 While eating breakfast a Bison (buffalo) wandered just feet from our window.
-Olivia shouts, “cow!” as we all turn to see and this majestic beast is just walking right past our house.
+Oak shouts, “cow!” as we all turn to see and this majestic beast is just walking right past our house.

 It is the 75th anniversary of the park service and tickets to Wind Cave National Park are free, today only!

 We enjoyed the two-hour tour through the largest cave system in the world despite descending 300 steps into the dark slippery caves with a baby strapped to my chest and a toddling two-year-old, a ball-of-energy three-year-old, our clumsy five-year-old and scared-of-the-dark six year-year old without any injuries, potty accidents or emergencies.

 I never cease to amaze Darryl with MY multitasking skills because I somehow managed to nurse the baby with one arm and guide Oak down the steepest and longest section of stairs without slipping on the puddles myself.